MeteoSwiss/dvas/CONTRIBUTING.md

     branch stored on Github.

 11. Next, go to `your_branch_name` on the dvas Github repository, and draft a new pull request.
 By default, the pull request should go from `your_branch_name` to the `develop` branch.
 Do not forget to link the pull request to a specific issue if warranted.
-Once the pull request is issued, automated checks will be run (pytest, pylint, changelog, ...), which should all succeed (if not, there might be something wrong with your changes).
+Once the pull request is issued, automated checks will be run (pytest, pylint, changelog, ...).
+These must all succeed before the changes can be merged (if they do not, there might be something wrong with your changes).

-   The code devs will then come and take a look and review the pull request.
+    The code devs will then come to formally review the pull request (some reviewers might also be set automatically based on the `.github/CODEOWNERS` info).